Summer Rental: Plot

-Overworked air traffic controller Jack Chester is given five weeks' paid leave as an alternative to being fired after nearly causing a mid-air collision on the job and having an outburst over what turned out to be a fly covering a radar blip.
-He uses this time off to take his wife Sandy and children Jennifer, Bobby, and Laurie on a summer vacation from the Atlanta area to the Gulf Coast resort town of Citrus Cove, Florida, where they are beset by a barrage of problems.
-First they are bumped out of the front of the line of an upscale seafood restaurant in favor of arrogant local sailing champion Al Pellet, who becomes Jack's main nemesis through the film.
-The family then misreads the address, moves into the wrong house, and are forced to leave in the middle of the night, ending up in a decrepit shack on a public beach with a constant stream of beach-goers tromping through the property.
-Jack then suffers a leg injury that prevents him from spending time with his family.
+Overworked air traffic controller Jack Chester is given five weeks' paid leave as an alternative to being fired after nearly causing a mid-air collision on the job and having an outburst over a fly covering a radar blip.
+He uses this time off to take his wife Sandy and their children; 14-year-old Jennifer, 8-year-old Bobby, and 3-year-old Laurie, on a summer vacation from Atlanta to the fictional Gulf Coast resort town of Citrus Cove, Florida, where they are beset by a barrage of problems.

+They are first bumped out of the line of an upscale seafood restaurant in favor of arrogant local sailing champion Al Pellet, who becomes Jack's nemesis.
+This leads to their dining at a pirate ship-themed restaurant called The Barnacle, run by Scully.
+The family then misreads the address, moves into the wrong house, and are forced to leave in the middle of the night, ending up in a decrepit shack on a public beach, with a constant stream of beach-goers passing through and its landlord being in the ICU.

+When Jack attempts to take Bobby sailing, he suffers a leg injury from a collision with Al that prevents him from spending time with his family.
+As Jack hasn't sailed for many years, he befriends Scully, who volunteers to help.
-Later, Jack again locks horns with Al, the new owner of the dubious piece of real estate where the Chesters are staying after the previous owner died.
-Jack gives Al the check for $1,000 to cover the rent for the next two weeks, but Al tears up the check and orders the Chesters to leave the house when their first two weeks expire or he'll throw them out personally.

-To avoid an early eviction, Jack challenges Al to a race at the upcoming Citrus Cove Regatta: If Al wins, Jack will pay him the $1,000 rent and take his family home; if Jack wins, he keeps the money and earns the right to stay in the house for two more weeks rent-free.
+After the rental's original landlord dies, Al assumes the role, and Jack gives him a check for $1,000 to cover the rent for the next two weeks.
+Al spitefully tears up the check and orders him to leave the house when their first two weeks expire, threatening to personally throw them out should they fail.
+To avoid early eviction, Jack challenges Al to a race at the upcoming Citrus Cove Regatta: if Al wins, Jack will pay him the $1,000 rent and take his family home; if Jack wins, he keeps the money and earns the right to stay in the house for two additional weeks rent-free.
 Al scoffs at the notion that Jack could defeat him in a race, but accepts the challenge.
-However, Jack hasn't sailed for many years and doesn't even have a boat.
-Scully, a local saloon keeper with a pirate's mentality whom the Chesters met earlier, befriends Jack and volunteers to help him on both counts.

-The bored Chesters come to life by helping Jack make his new vessel seaworthy.
-This motley crew is at first no match for Al or anybody else in the race, but tossing useless garbage overboard, a strong breeze, and a large pair of pants enable Jack to achieve a victory at sea.
+The bored Chesters come to life by helping Jack, Scully, and the Sanders refurbish The Barnacle and make it seaworthy while Scully's subordinate Angus finds the right size sails.The Barnacle is at first no match for Al or anybody else in the race, but tossing useless garbage overboard, a strong breeze, and Jack's large pair of pants enable The Barnacle to achieve a victory against Pellet at sea.